themaker8/spotify_display/readme.md

 # Project Play — Spotify Display

 A physical Spotify controller built with an ESP32-C3 and a 2.8" ILI9341 TFT display.
-Shows the currently playing track, artist, a live progress bar, and time remaining.
+Shows the currently playing track, artist, a live progress bar, volume control and time remaining.
 Three buttons let you skip, go back, and play/pause — without touching your phone.

 ---